michaelfeil/commonroad_motionplaner_michaelf/README.md

 Important notes:
 - this code provides a motion planner as in  [commonroad search repository](https://gitlab.lrz.de/tum-cps/commonroad-search/) (which is licenced under GNU General Public License v3.0.)
 - see the student_example.py in the [commonroad_search repo](https://gitlab.lrz.de/tum-cps/commonroad-search/-/blob/master/SMP/motion_planner/search_algorithms/student_example.py)

-- if you use this in the TUM Challenge: Techniques in Artificial Intelligence (IN2062), it might be considered plagiatism. no liablity.
+- if are a Student at TU Munich you use this in the TUM Challenge in the future: Techniques in Artificial Intelligence (IN2062), it might be considered plagiatism. no liablity.
-- also if you use this search heueristik in your own tesla, no liablity. (see GNU General Public License v3.0.)
+- also if you use this search heueristics in your own tesla, also no liablity! :) (details see GNU General Public License v3.0.)

 ## Performance:
 - evaluation on the [2020a Version of Commonroad](https://gitlab.lrz.de/tum-cps/commonroad-scenarios) (2077 scenarios total)